olekaspt/Lab10/README.md

 For this lab implement this using Smart Pointers and using Templates.

+Since this template based, do not created a shared library.

 ## Task 1:  Create a Hash Table that uses linear probing.
 Design and implement a Hash Table class using linear probing as described in class.
 The data type being stored is to be Template, and the key will be a int.
 For the purpose of this lab you can just have the stored value be the string representation of the key.
 For example-  Key = 1234, value is “1234”.